The graduate admissions process varies in length dependent on the receipt of application materials.

 - The preliminary GRE waiver review does not need to be requested.
 If you receive the preliminary GRE waiver, this item will be removed as a required item on the checklist available through the Discover Drexel Portal mentioned above.

 - Computer Science applicants: GRE test scores are required for all applicants and there is no waiver option available.
+(Effective Fall 2021 Computer Science applicants and going forward: GRE score submission is recommended for International students and domestic students below a 3.0 GPA but not required.)

 - Information Systems and Software Engineering applicants: GRE scores are not required.